Programming tools for decentralised intelligence and swarms

 Project: OpenSwarm

-Presenter: Wei Wei, KU Leuven
+Presenter: Wei Wei, University of Antwerp

 Wireless Acoustic Sensor Networks (WASNs) use multiple sensors to capture audio data over large areas, but face challenges like unstable connections and high energy usage.
 Prior work favors decision-level fusion for its low data needs and flexibility.
 This work introduces a novel feature-level fusion framework using Graph Attention Networks (GATs), enabling dynamic sensor input and reduced communication via a message condensation layer.
 Experiments on domestic activity classification show it outperforms decision-level fusion in accuracy while matching its communication efficiency.
 It also surpasses prior feature-level methods with lower data transfer, adaptability to sensor changes, and robustness to sensor failure.